debops/debops/docs/defaults-configuration.rst

 This list can be used to create system groups that otherwise could be not present when the PKI realm is managed.
-For example another role creates custom user/group that maintains its own service certificates, but in order to do that, ``debops.pki`` is used to manage the PKI realm. but at the moment that the ``debops.pki`` role is run by Ansible, custom group does not exist, so the Ansible run stops.
+For example another role creates custom user/group that maintains it's own service certificates, but in order to do that, ``debops.pki`` is used to manage the PKI realm but at the moment that the ``debops.pki`` role is run by Ansible, custom group does not exist, so the Ansible run stops.
 Therefore, you can create system groups beforehand using this list.